 Here's a six unit veneer case I built.
 They're feldspathic veneers to be exact.
-Feldspathic porcelain is the most common and popular material for cosmetic dental restorations.
+Feldspathic porcelain is a common and popular material for cosmetic dental restorations.

 The reason is because in the right hands it creates the most natural look.
 You can use it to reach the highest aesthetic results.